What Happens if Your Car Is Stolen With No Insurance

 Stow away your valuables

-Remove valuables from the vehicle or lock them out of sight.
-Leaving items like electronics, purses or other valuables visible can attract thieves.
-Even if you have comprehensive insurance that covers the theft of your car, these policies typically do not cover personal property stolen from inside the vehicle.
+Remove or secure valuables out of sight in your vehicle.
+Items like electronics, purses or other valuables left visible can attract thieves.
+While comprehensive insurance covers car theft, it typically doesn't cover personal property stolen from inside the vehicle.

 4. 4